Badbenjamin/Phase-1-Project-CoinCube/README.md

 # CryptoCube

 CryptoCube recieves data on the top 100 cryptocurrencies from the CoinCap API.
-It then displays the data for each coin.
+It then displays the data for each coin and maps the data to "The CryptoCube," a 3D representation of each cryptocurrency's 24 hour price change.

-The CrptoCube has API data mapped to a 3D animation.
-When the cryptocurrency that is selected is going up in price over the last 24 hours, the cube will be green and rotating counter-clockwise.
-If it is going down in price, it will be red and rotating clockwise.
+When the selected cryptocurrency has gone up in price over the last 24 hours, the cube will be green and rotating to the right.
+If the price has gone down, it will be red and rotating to the left.
 The speed of the rotation reflects how quickly the price is changing.

-Use the "TRACK COIN" button in "COIN DATA" to create a list of favorite coins that you can refer back to.

 # INSTRUCTIONS